What Is Person-Centered Therapy?: Rogerian Therapy For Mental Health

 In other methods, the problem is considered the entire reason for therapy.
 In contrast, when the therapist relies on person-centered therapy, the problem is secondary to who the client is as a person and what they want to accomplish in life.

-You are an expert on yourself during Rogerian therapy
+You are the expert on yourself during Rogerian therapy

 Other approaches place the psychologist as the expert on your mental condition.
 They listen to you long enough to find out your problem, and then the focus shifts to their recommendations for you.

 Person-centered therapy, on the other hand, assumes that you know more about yourself than anyone else.
 The therapist’s role isn’t to 'fix' you.
 Instead, they help you choose and direct the changes that are important to you.
-This person centered theory can help you become more self aware and even ultimately lead to personal growth.
+Person-centered therapy can help you become more self-aware and even ultimately lead to personal growth.

 The first step in this type of therapy is to figure out what it is you want.
 What are your goals for your therapy sessions?
 What do you want out of life?
 With this information in mind, you'll have a better understanding of what your specific goals might be.
 The therapist supports and encourages you as you define your goals in concrete terms.
 Then, they give you room to decide how you want to pursue those goals.